What Laws and Regulations Must Truck Drivers Follow in North Carolina?

 In North Carolina, all trucking companies are required by law to follow federal and applicable North Carolina regulations when operating a truck.
 Failure to follow federal or North Carolina trucking laws is typically considered an act of negligence.

-If trucking companies violate industry regulations, they may be held accountable for any accidents that result — whether in North Carolina or elsewhere.
+If trucking companies violate industry regulations, they may be held accountable for any accidents that result.

 Interstate vs. Intrastate Trucking Laws